EvolvingSysadmin/Sysadmin-Toolkit/docs/User-Administration.md

 ## Get-OnlinePasswordAge.ps1
 - Script: [Get-OnlinePasswordAge.ps1](/tools/users/Get-OnlinePasswordAge.ps1)
 - Description: PowerShell commands that return a list of passwords change dates for Microsoft Online Exchange users
-- Use Case: run the commands in this script to obtain  about Microsoft Online Exchange user password information
+- Use Case: run the commands in this script to obtain information about Microsoft Online Exchange user password information
 - Usage: contains individual commands for connecting to Microsoft Exchange Online and obtaining password information

 ## Get-SIDInfo.ps1